-This Key Findings report is based on the results from Equal Future 2018 'Attitudes in the Catholic world towards damage to children and young people from LGBT stigma' survey; fieldwork was undertaken between 21st September - 3rd October 2018.
+This Key Findings report is based on the results from Equal Future 2018 'Attitudes in the Catholic world towards damage to children and young people from LGBT stigma' survey; fieldwork was mainly undertaken between 21st September - 3rd October 2018, with a rerun in France conducted 10th-11th December 2018.
 The survey questions were asked to representative samples of adult respondents in US, France, Italy, Spain, Philippines, Brazil, Columbia and Mexico.
-The surveys were conducted online1.
+The surveys were conducted online.
 All adults surveyed in this report were aged 18 or over.